tketo/war-of-the-ring-windsurf/docs/War of the Ring Rules Guide.md

 2. **Fellowship Phase**:
    - Declare position (if hidden): Move figure up to Progress Counter regions, reset Counter to 0 (hidden), heal 1 Corruption if in FP City/Stronghold (not enemy-controlled), activate that nation.
    - Change Guide if composition changes or at turn end (highest Level; FP chooses on tie).
-3. **Hunt Allocation**: SP allocates 0 to N dice (N = Companions in Fellowship, min 1 for Gollum) to Hunt box, Eye side up.
+3. **Hunt Allocation**: SP allocates 0 to N dice (N = Companions in Fellowship, min 1 for Gollum) to Hunt box, Eye side up, from their shared pool.
-4. **Action Roll**: Roll remaining dice; add rolled Eyes to Hunt box.
+4. **Action Roll**: Roll remaining dice from each side’s shared pool; add rolled Eyes to Hunt box.
-5. **Action Resolution**: Alternate actions (FP first):
+5. **Action Resolution**: Alternate actions (Free Peoples side acts first):
-   - Use 1 die for an action (see Action Dice).
+   - Use 1 die from the side’s shared pool for an action (see Action Dice).
-   - Place used Fellowship movement dice in Hunt box; others aside.
+   - Place used Fellowship movement dice in Hunt box; place other used dice aside.
-   - Pass if fewer dice than opponent.
+   - A side may pass if they have fewer dice remaining in their pool than their opponent.
-   - If one side exhausts dice, the other uses remaining dice sequentially.
+   - If one side exhausts their dice pool, the other side uses their remaining dice sequentially.
 6. **Military Victory Check**: SP wins with 10+ VP at turn end; FP wins with 4+ VP if SP <10.

 ## Game Board